Television in China: 1980s

-Since the late 1950s, people in Pearl River Delta began to receive channels from Hong Kong with coaxial cable (1957-1973) and Yagi–Uda antenna (1967 onwards).
+Since the late 1950s, people in the Pearl River Delta began to receive channels from Hong Kong with coaxial cable (1957–1973) and Yagi–Uda antenna (1967 onwards).
 Hong Kong channels were considered more entertaining and had Cantonese shows.
-Such reception was banned by central government, but semi-accepted by local government.
+Such reception was banned by the central government, but semi-accepted by local governments.
 By the late 1980s, local channels began to syndicate shows from Hong Kong.

 China launched its first television-broadcast satellite in 1986.

-In 1987 China Central Television (CCTV), the state network, managed China's television programs.
-In 1985 consumers purchased 15 million new sets, including approximately 4 million color sets.
+In 1987, China Central Television (CCTV), the state network, managed China's television programs.
+In 1985, consumers purchased 15 million new sets, including approximately 4 million color sets.
 Production fell far short of demand.
 Because Chinese viewers often gathered in large groups to watch publicly owned sets, authorities estimated that two-thirds of the nation had access to television.
-In 1987 there were about 70 million television sets, an average of 29 sets per 100 families.
-CCTV had four channels that supplied programs to the over ninety television stations throughout the country.
+In 1987, there were about 70 million television sets, an average of 29 sets per 100 families.
+CCTV had four channels that supplied programs to over ninety television stations throughout the country.
 Construction began on a major new CCTV studio in Beijing in 1985.
 CCTV produced its own programs, a large portion of which were educational, and the Television University in Beijing produced three educational programs weekly.
-The English-language lesson was the most popular program and had an estimated 5 to 6 million viewers.
+The English-language lesson was the most popular program with an estimated 5 to 6 million viewers.
 Other programs included daily news, entertainment, teleplays, and special programs.
 Foreign programs included films and cartoons.
 Chinese viewers were particularly interested in watching international news, sports, and drama (see Culture of the People's Republic of China).

 1990s

+By 1991, there were 140 million television sets for an audience of 700 million people.
+Stations such as CCTV and Guangdong TV, which had been relying on commercials for more than a decade, have reached their break-even point.